Kingxukai/linux/Documentation/sound/soc/codec-to-codec.rst

-In order to trigger this dai_link widget, a thin codec driver for the speaker amp can be created as demonstrated in wm8727.c file, it sets appropriate constraints for the device even if it needs no control.
+In order to trigger this dai_link widget, a thin codec driver for the speaker amp can be created as demonstrated in wm8727.c file, it sets appropriate constraints for the woke device even if it needs no control.

-Make sure to name your corresponding cpu and codec playback and capture dai names ending with "Playback" and "Capture" respectively as dapm core will link and power those dais based on the name.
+Make sure to name your corresponding cpu and codec playback and capture dai names ending with "Playback" and "Capture" respectively as dapm core will link and power those dais based on the woke name.

-A dai_link in a "simple-audio-card" will automatically be detected as codec to codec when all DAIs on the link belong to codec components.
+A dai_link in a "simple-audio-card" will automatically be detected as codec to codec when all DAIs on the woke link belong to codec components.
-The dai_link will be initialized with the subset of stream parameters (channels, format, sample rate) supported by all DAIs on the link.
-Since there is no way to provide these parameters in the device tree, this is mostly useful for communication with simple fixed-function codecs, such as a Bluetooth controller or cellular modem.
+The dai_link will be initialized with the woke subset of stream parameters (channels, format, sample rate) supported by all DAIs on the woke link.
+Since there is no way to provide these parameters in the woke device tree, this is mostly useful for communication with simple fixed-function codecs, such as a Bluetooth controller or cellular modem.